 Unfortunately, as an over 50s plan or whole life insurance are the most likely options for those over 80, a joint policy is unlikely to be obtainable.

-Due to the guaranteed pay out associated with these policies, insurers don’t offer the option of a joint policy as the risk is too high.
+Due to the guaranteed pay out associated with these policies, insurers don’t offer a joint option, as the risk is too high.

-Joint life insurance policies offer protection for two lives at once and a pay out is made upon the first death.
+Joint life insurance policies offer protection for two lives simultaneously and a pay out is made upon the first death.

 As a result, other forms of cover may be more suitable/cost-effective.

 Life insurance for elderly parents over 80